Reinstall Sophos Firewall OS: USB reimage

 Clarify restore compatibility in advance

 The most important part of a reimage is not writing the USB stick, but the successful restore afterwards.
-A backup should not be evaluated for the first time after the reinstall.
+A backup should not be assessed for the first time only after the reinstall.

 Clarify beforehand: